Germany and Haiti: Bilateral relations

 The two countries work together closely within the United Nations and other international bodies.
-Germany and Haiti both advocate reform of the UN Security Council.
+For example, they both advocate reform of the United Nations Security Council.

-Germany provided direct humanitarian assistance to help the people of Haiti affected by the natural disasters of recent years, such as the massive earthquake in 2010 and Hurricane Matthew in 2016.
-The Federal Ministry for Economic Cooperation and Development made available additional funding to support transitional development assistance measures over several years.
+Germany has provided considerable humanitarian assistance to directly help the people affected by the natural disasters of the past ten years, such as the earthquakes in 2010 and 2021 and Hurricane Matthew in 2016.

-Germany has been supporting the democratisation process in Haiti for many years and is contributing to the country’s stabilisation and development – both directly through its bilateral development cooperation assistance, and in cooperation with numerous German non‑governmental organisations active in the country.
-In addition, Germany finances projects in Haiti via the European Development Fund and the United Nations budget.
+Germany has supported the democratisation process in Haiti for many years and contributes to the country’s stabilisation and development, also in cooperation with numerous German non‑governmental organisations active in the country.
+In addition, Germany contributes to projects and the UN missions in Haiti through the EU and the United Nations budget.